jimbraithwaite/jim/pages/living-with-leukaemia.md

 At 17, it's challenging to process feeling lucky if you reach 21.

-At 17, you are far enough along your mortal coil to have just start thinking, doing and dreaming about the life ahead of you, without little awareness - let alone anxiety - of ones own mortality.
-That rears its head later in one's life.
+At 17, you are far enough along your mortal coil to have *just* started to think about, to dream about, the life ahead of you, with little awareness - let alone anxiety - of ones own mortality.
+That shit keeps its head down until later in one's life.
 I was fast-tracked from the mind of a 17 year old, to 70, without the space (of life) between to reflect, without the wisdom to deal with such thought, and without the comfort of a 'life-lived'.

+It's strange to feel geniuinely lucky to be alive.
+That if modern medicine hadn't intervened, I wouldn't have seen 21.

 Cancer, so far, has been relatively kind to me - physically, at least.